yjs/yjs/INTERNALS.md

   all other duplicates for each key are flagged as deleted.

 Each client is assigned a unique *clientID* property on first insert.
-This is a random 53-bit integer (53 bits because that fits in the javascript safe integer range).
+This is a random 32-bit integer (32 bits fits in the javascript safe integer range).

 ## List items